-- Be located in the Commonwealth of Virginia - Have a retail component where consumers can purchase fresh meats, seafood, dairy, produce, and/or healthy food options - Directly serve residents within low-income, low-access communities - Demonstrate a history of community engagement, work in the community, and community support for the project - Accept SNAP benefits and offer Virginia Fresh Match incentives
+- be located in the Commonwealth of Virginia; - have a retail component where consumers can purchase fresh meats, seafood, dairy, produce, and/or healthy food options; - directly serve residents located low-income, low-access communities; - If your project serves low-income, low-access communities but is located outside these areas, please explain how it reaches and impacts these populations. - demonstrate a history of community engagement, work in the community, and community support for the project; - accept SNAP benefits and offer Virginia Fresh Match incentives (or other nutrition incentive program); and - demonstrate substantive procurement and partnerships with regional VA producers. - Note: if the applicant is not an active SNAP retailer at the time of application, the proposal must describe, in specific detail, the applicant's activities completed to-date to become an eligible SNAP retailer.
+This criteria is required for award.